-2. Set a time limit
+4. Set a time limit

-Once you have the final list in hand, determine a reasonable amount of time to pick up gifts.
 Once you begin shopping, set an alarm on your phone or other electronic device and refer to it frequently to keep you on track.

-4. Comparison shop
+6. Comparison shop

-6. Put your creative talents to use
+8. Put your creative talents to use

 If you have a little bit of time to spare, try your hand at some arts and crafts.
 Not sure where to start?
 Pinterest offers oodles of do-it-yourself project ideas along with instructions on how to create the perfect gift at little or no cost.

-7. Check out Craigslist
+9. Check out Craigslist

 10. Let them choose